A Review of Bayesian Uncertainty Quantification in Deep Probabilistic Image Segmentation: Discussion

-\paragraph{Interpretation of uncertainty is task dependent} It is essential to consider that interpretation of the uncertainty source often differs depending on the modeling context.
+\paragraph{Task dependency} It is essential to consider that interpretation of the uncertainty source often differs depending on the modeling context.
 For example, epistemic uncertainty to be considered as the number of required models to fit the data~\citep{wimmer2023quantifying}, evident in ensembling and M-head approaches for tasks related to model introspection and generalization (Sections~\ref{subsec:mi} and~\ref{subsec:mg}).
 Another perspective pertains model disagreement~\citep{houlsby2011bayesian, gal2017deep, kirsch2024implicit}, relating to the source of observer variability (Section~\ref{subsec:iov}) and methods that employ mixture-of-expert approaches (Section~\ref{subsubsec:ens}).
-Also, it has been simply considered to be the remainder after subtracting the aleatoric from the total uncertainty~\cite{depeweg2018decomposition}, such as commonly done in Active Learning (Section~\ref{subsec:al}).
-Aleatoric uncertainty also knows several definitions such as being the Bayes-optimal residual risk~\cite{apostolakis1990concept, helton1997uncertainty}, but remains consistent in related literature as the inherent, irreducible noise in the data inducing variance in the ground-truth distribution (Section~\ref{subsec:iov}).
-However, it was highlighted that the decision to model a specific type of uncertainty was largely influenced by how the problem was framed.
-To avoid confusion, this task-dependency should be noted when interpreting uncertainty.
+Also, it has been simply considered to be the remainder after subtracting the aleatoric from the total uncertainty~\citep{depeweg2018decomposition}, such as commonly done in Active Learning (Section~\ref{subsec:al}).
+Aleatoric uncertainty also knows several definitions such as being the Bayes-optimal residual risk~\citep{apostolakis1990concept, helton1997uncertainty}, but remains consistent in related literature as the inherent, irreducible noise in the data inducing variance in the ground-truth distribution (Section~\ref{subsec:iov}).
+To avoid confusion, this task-dependency should be considered when interpreting uncertainty.